Skip to Content Skip to Navigation

 Appointed November 2021

-Jason is a finance professional with over 25 years experience across banking, technology and resources industries.
-His roles in complex, heavily regulated businesses with a broad range of stakeholders has provided extensive experience in strategy, capital management; business integration and governance.
-Jason is the Chief Financial Officer at Australian Strategic Materials where he is responsible for finance and business development.
+Jason is a finance professional with over 25 years’ experience across the banking, energy and resources industries.
+His roles in complex businesses with a broad range of stakeholders has provided extensive experience in finance, strategy, capital management and business integration.
+Jason is the Chief Financial Officer at Deterra Royalties.

 Jason’s previous roles include Senior Vice President Financial Services at Woodside Energy, Chief Financial Officer of Bankwest and Chief Financial Officer of Westpac New Zealand.
 Past governance roles include as a Board Member of Volunteering WA, WA Council Financial Services Institute of Australia, Bankwest Foundation Advisory Committee Chair and Chartered Accountants Institute Auckland Leadership Group.
 Jason holds a Bachelor of Commerce from UWA, is a Fellow of the Institute of Chartered Accountants, a Fellow of the Financial Services Institute of Australia and a Member of the Australian Institute of Company Directors.